danohn/langchain-conversationrelay/README.md

 - ConversationRelay handles STT/TTS and sends text over WebSocket
 - Server processes text with LangChain agent
 - Agent response is sent back and converted to speech
-- Conversation is saved with Call SID as the session ID
+- Conversation is saved with Call SID as the session ID (unique per call)

 ## Project Structure